alexei-garrow/alexei-ai-workflow/CONTRIBUTING.md

-# Contributing to the Alexei AI Workflow
+# Contributing to the Alexei Ai Workflow

 We welcome contributions to improve this AI workflow template!
 By contributing, you help make this a more robust and useful tool for everyone.